 Your mandatory Philhealth membership is the first safety net.
 This can cover getting hospitalized for more than 72 hours, undergoing surgeries, availing of lab tests, medicines, and treatments.

-Philhealth coverage covers almost all, if not all, diseases however most of the time the amount is not adequate.
+Philhealth coverage covers almost all, if not all, diseases however most of the time the amount is not enough.
 That’s where your employer insurance comes in.
 Some companies give employees and their dependents healthcare cover through HMO and life insurance.

 How to apply for critical illness insurance?